dmbrownlee/demo/networkplus/labfiles/lab06-1/README.md

 # Network Addressing

-Throughout this lab, we will looking at the process of subnetting, IP address assignment, both static and dynamic, finally finishing with an introductions to DHCP and DORA.
+Throughout this lab, we will looking at the process of subnetting, IP address assignment, both static and dynamic, finally finishing with an introduction to DHCP and DORA.

 ## Subnetting
 Subnetting is an important skill for a network engineer.
 There are an array of tools available to an engineer to make this task easier.
 We will be using a Terminal utility called 'ipcalc'.
 By now, starting a Debian VM should be like second nature, so ahead and start an instance.
 Once you've signed into the machine, go ahead and load a Terminal, and install the ipcalc tool by entering `sudo apt install ipcalc`, followed by your password.
 The tool will take a minute or two to install.